 Garden and food waste collected from households in the district is taken to an In-Vessel Composter (IVC) treatment site at Ufton, near Southam.

 IVCs treat the material and ensure that composting takes place in an enclosed environment, with accurate temperature control and monitoring.
-The material can be turned into compost to be used as a soil conditioner in as little as two weeks.
+The material is turned into compost to be used as a soil conditioner in as little as two weeks.
 In comparison, this takes around three months using traditional outdoor composting.

 You may wish to consider composting at home.
 Discounted compost bins are available from Warwickshire County Council.